Dahlonega, United States - Things to Do in Dahlonega

 Book Consolidated Gold Mine underground tour Tours:

-Book Hiking to Amicalola Falls Tours:
+Book Amicalola Falls trail to the wooden overlook Tours:

-Dahlonega Gold Museum
+Dahlonega Gold Museum inside the 1836 courthouse

 Getting There